 C. Project request.
-Figure 6 depicts the FLUMS amendment proposed by this application.
-Approving the application would change the future land use designation from Commercial (COM - Max FAR 1.0; Up to 8 DU/AC) to Employment Center (EC - Max FAR 2.0; up to 16 DU/AC) which would functionally double the potential development intensity of the site, whether residential or non-residential.
+Following Figure 6 depicts the FLUMS amendment proposed by this application.
+Approving the application would change the future land use designation from Low Residential (LR - Up to 1 DU/AC) to Employment Center (EC - Max FAR 2.0; up to 16 DU/AC), which would significantly increase potential residential development intensity of the site, and establish the County's highest non-residential land use designation with a floor area ratio of 2.0.
+The subject property is Green Turf Acres Unrecorded Subdivision Lot 23, which is situated as an "internal" lot in the subdivision with limited frontage on SW Hwy 200, wherein its access would be from SW 73rd Avenue that is a privately maintained roadway with a substandard road surface.